 Tips for Avoiding the Crowds

 - Start early: visit around 8 AM when parks are usually empty.
-We arrived at Shinjuku Gyoen in Tokyo at 8:30 AM, and it was nearly deserted.
+We arrived at Shinjuku Gyoen in Tokyo at 8:30 AM, and it was nearly empty.

 - Avoid weekends for day trips to places outside the cities, such as Mount Fuji, Hakone, Nikko, and Nara.